1 of 3

 • Virus particles (including hepatitis C and HIV)

-Other DFPP Effects:
+Other DFPP effects:

-• Increased oxygen pressure in tissues
+• Increased oxygen supply to tissues

-• Optimization of blood flow properties
+• Optimization of blood flow

 • Elevation of reduced mitochondrial ATP